 3.5.
-Paragraphs 3.7-3.7 provide recommendations on meeting Requirements 1 and 14 GSR Part 4 (Rev.1) [2] in relation to the scope of the Level 2 PSA project.
+Paragraphs 3.6-3.7 provide recommendations on meeting Requirements 1 and 14 GSR Part 4 (Rev.1) [2] in relation to the scope of the Level 2 PSA project.

 3.6.
-The scope of the Level 2 PSA project should be determined by the overall scope of the Level 2 PSA, as described in paras 2.5-2.14, following a graded approach to define the scope and the methods used for modelling the severe accident phenomena and for the contribution of the SSCs to the risk of radioactive releases depending on their source (see para 1.19).
-A graded approach, for instance, could be applied to the level of detail considered in the probabilistic modelling of SSCs be part of the installation containing potential sources of radioactive releases other nuclear power plants (e.g. failure tree and event tree development, assumptions related to human reliability analysis or equipment reliability data, fragility curves (if applicable) and reliability of digital instrumentation and control systems, including computer based systems used to control the process in the installation).
+The scope of the Level 2 PSA project should be determined by the overall scope of the Level 2 PSA, as described in paras 2.5-2.15.
+The scope of the Level 2 PSA project should follow a graded approach to define the scope and the methods used for modelling the severe accident phenomena and for the contribution of the SSCs to the risk of radioactive releases depending on their source (see para 1.19).
+A graded approach, for instance, could be applied to the level of detail considered in the probabilistic modelling of SSCs being part of the installation containing potential sources of radioactive releases other nuclear power plants (e.g. fault tree and event tree development, assumptions related to human reliability analysis or equipment reliability data, fragility curves (if applicable) and reliability of digital instrumentation and control systems, including computer based systems used to control the process in the installation).

 3.7.
-In particular, when determining the scope of the Level 2 PSA project, consideration should be given to the input requirements for a Level 3 PSA, as applicable.
-The ultimate product of a Level 2 PSA will be the source term calculations described by the release categories definitions, frequency and characterization of their magnitude.
+In particular, in compliance with para 2.14 when determining the scope of the Level 2 PSA project, consideration should be given to the input requirements for a Level 3 PSA, as applicable.
+The ultimate product of a Level 2 PSA will be a description of a number of challenges to the containment, a description of the possible responses of that containment and an assessment of the consequent releases considering the source term calculations described by the release categories definitions, frequency and characterization of their magnitude.
 The description will include the inventory of material released, its physical and chemical characteristics, and information on the time, energy, duration and location of the releases.
 Subsidiary products of the Level 2 PSA will be a description of a number of challenges to the dedicated SSCs ensuring the confinement function (e.g. the containment structure), and a description of the possible responses of those SSCs.